 Parent-Teacher conferences are a vital part of a child's educational program.
 They allow parents/guardians the chance to meet with their child's teacher(s) to discuss a variety of issues that can have a significant impact upon the learning process.
 All parents/guardians are strongly encouraged to attend Parent/Teacher Conferences.
-Parent/Teacher Conference dates are listed on the school calendar.
-The timing of these conferences enables teachers to share their impressions of a child's aptitude, achievement, socialization, motivation and other important factors in order that home and school can work together for either improvement or maintenance during the school year.
+The conference dates are listed on the school calendar.
+The timing of these conferences enables teachers to share their impressions of a child's achievement, growth, socialization, motivation and other important factors that will enable home and school to work together.
 Parents/guardians are encouraged to schedule appointments to meet with their child's teacher(s).
-Reserved appointments for the Parent/Teacher Conferences can be made by using Sign Up Genius @ signupgenius.com
+Reserved appointments for the Parent/Teacher Conferences can be made by using www.signupgenius.com.

-Parents are also encouraged to request a conference at any time if they have concerns about their child's progress as good home-school communication forges a strong partnership.
+Parents are also encouraged to request a conference at any time if they have concerns about their child's progress.
+Home to school communication forges a strong partnership.
 In addition, teachers may request additional parent conferences when necessary to discuss academic progress, behavioral concerns or in the case of possible retention.